SummerOfBitcoin/code-challenge-2024-Minimega12121/SOLUTION.md

-#### RESULTS AND PERFORMANCE
+## RESULTS AND PERFORMANCE

 Time analysis:
 -On an average it takes: 5-8s for p2pkh and p2wpkh transaction verification.
-Apart from that rest of the time is depended on long it takes to do the Proof of Work algorithm.
+Apart from that rest of the time is depended on how long it takes to do the Proof of Work algorithm.

 Result and score:
 - Score: 95